Hi Laura! Tell us a bit about yourself and your travel style.

 I would without hesitation recommend this trip.
 The only thing I would change for this particular trip would be to plan more time to see more of the museums in Cusco and to explore the salt mines and Rainbow Mountain.
 And—even as a Seattleite—I would have brought an umbrella!

-Laura's trip was planned by James L. Mackender kimkim's local specialist in Peru.
+Laura's trip was planned by James L. Mackender, a kimkim local specialist in Peru.